developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Security Configuration - Action Add Key Value

-This Managed Configuration allows an Administrator using an EMM to specify the value of a key to be added and should be specified if and only if the Action value ***Add Key*** is chosen for the Managed Configuration **Security Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the value of a key to be added and should be specified only if the Action value ***Add Key*** is chosen for the Managed Configuration **Security Configuration - Action**.

 When this Managed Configuration is specified, the additional Managed Configuration **Security Configuration - Action Add Key Name** must also be specified to provide the key name for which this value should be added.